INTRODUCTION OF FITTING SHOP

 5. The mark on the job according to a given design, using scriber or odd leg caliper and steel rule.

-6.using the dot punch is made along the marked lines.
+6. using the dot punch is made along the marked lines.

-7. The excess materials removed from the remaining two edges with try square level up to half of the marked dots.
+7. The excess materials were removed from the remaining two edges with try square level up to half of the marked dots.

 8. Finally, buts are removed by the filling on the surface of the fitting job.